stefansundin/glass-movies/README.md

 # glass-movies

+**Note: This app was written for XE10.
+I have not tried it with XE11.**

 Google Glass allows you to watch videos that you have recorded with the built-in video, but it does not allow you to watch video files that you transfer to the device.
 This app solves that problem.

 **Warning:** Watching your glass screen for extended periods of time is probably not good for your eyes.
 Get a real monitor dangit!